plewis/plewis.github.io/phylogenetics/lab-svdquartets.md

     unzip -d ~/bin Astral.5.7.1.zip

+Unlike RAxML, which is written in the computing language C and must be compiled, ASTRAL is written in Java and does not need to be compiled before running.

-Test to see if ASTRAL is installed correctly by typing
+:large_blue_diamond: Test to see if ASTRAL is installed correctly by typing

     java -jar ~/bin/Astral/astral.5.7.1.jar